kennethlove/skidmarks/README.md

 You can filter the list of streaks by using the `--done`, `--waiting`, or `--missed` flags.

-You can filter by frequency with the `--frequency [daily, weekly]` argument.
+You can filter by frequency with the `--daily` and `--weekly` flags.

 #### Searching Streaks